orstrings/bylaws/bylaws.md

 ### Section 7.
 President

-The President shall act as the chief executive officers of the Corporation and shall supervise generally the management of the affairs of the Corporation subject only to the supervision of the Board.
+The President shall act as the chief executive officer of the Corporation and shall supervise generally the management of the affairs of the Corporation subject only to the supervision of the Board.
+The President shall cast a deciding vote in the case of a tie.
 The President shall also perform such other duties as may be assigned from time to time by the Board.

 ### Section 8.
-Vice Presidents
+President Elect

-In the absence of incapacity to act of the President, or if the office of President be vacant, the View President or, if there be more than one Vice President, the Vice Presidents in order of seniority as determined by the Board of Directors, shall preside at all meetings of the Board of Directors, and shall perform the duties and exercise the powers of the President, subject to the right of the Board from time to time to extend or confine such powers and duties or to assign them to others.
-Each View President shall have such powers and shall perform such other duties as may be assigned by the Board of Directors or the President.
+In the absence or incapacity to act of the President, or if the office of President be vacant, the President Elect shall preside at all meetings of the Board of Directors, and shall perform the duties and exercise the powers of the President, subject to the right of the Board from time to time to extend or confine such powers and duties or to assign them to others.
+The President Elect shall have such powers and shall perform such other duties as may be assigned by the Board of Directors or the President.

 ### Section 9.
 Treasurer